google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

-If, for example, you have an application that loads all of its resources from a content delivery network (say, `https://cdn.example.net`), and know that you don't need framed content or any plugins at all, then your policy might look like the following:
+If, for example, you have an application that loads all of its resources from a content delivery network (say, `https://cdn.example.net`), and know that you don't need any framed content or plugins, then your policy might look something like the following:

     Content-Security-Policy: default-src https://cdn.example.net; child-src 'none'; object-src 'none'

-## Implementation Details
+## Implementation details

 You will see `X-WebKit-CSP` and `X-Content-Security-Policy` headers in various tutorials on the web.
-Going forward, you can and should ignore these prefixed headers.
+Going forward, you should ignore these prefixed headers.
 Modern browsers (with the exception of IE) support the unprefixed `Content-Security-Policy` header.
 That's the header you should use.